fipsi7/SoC_Design_Lab/README.md

 petalinux-package --boot --format BIN --force --fsbl images/linux/zynq_fsbl.elf --fpga images/linux/design_1_wrapper.bit --uboot
 ```

-# Zedboard Software
+# Petalinux Application
 The previous chapters describe the steps to create everything needed to setup the SD card.
 This SD card then sets up both the OS and the programmable logic (PL) of the board.
 In this chapter, we describes the control software that is running on the board.

 ## Features
 The Zedboard Software implements both the general protocol implementation and the specific test software to operate our example IoT devices emulated by the STM.
-The following functionality is g iven:
+The following functionality is given:

 * General protocol detection:
     * Basic sending and receiving functions for UART and I2C